pscode22/Second-Brain/README.md

 🧠 Second Brain

 - Organize and share your notes.
-- Second Brain is a lightweight note system helps you keep notes organized and makes sharing simple when collaboration is needed.
+- Lightweight note system helps you keep notes organized and share it with others.

 What it does?
 - A dashboard that save and organize youtube and twitter in one place.